If you possess the Core Values listed above and are interested in a career with the City of San Antonio, please review our job opportunities.

-The City of San Antonio’s Executive Team is comprised of the City Manager and her staff, as well as department directors and assistant directors who oversee operations of nearly 40 departments.
+The City of San Antonio’s Executive Team is comprised of the City Manager and his staff, as well as department directors and assistant directors who oversee operations of nearly 40 departments.

 If you are interested in being considered for an executive position, please review the opportunities below.

-If you would like to be considered for any current or future opportunities, please e-mail our Executive Recruiter, Joel Jenks.
+If you would like to be considered for any current or future opportunities, please email our Executive Recruiter.